Portfolio Design: Background

 Complementing your current financial circumstances

 The third consideration to designing your investment portfolio is to ensure that your portfolio design complements or fits your current financial circumstances.
-The truth is that there are various financial stages people find themselves in, and in its most basic sense, your portfolio design should complement your personal financial circumstances, not work against them.
+The truth is there are various financial stages people find themselves in, and in its most basic sense, your portfolio design should complement your personal financial circumstances, not work against them.
 Here are the types of questions you need to ask yourself before designing your portfolio:

 - Are you in your twenties or thirties with a large mortgage, car loan, and student loans?